cpouchon/ORTHOSKIM/README.md

 #### 4.2.4. alignments

-Finally, we compute a supermatrix by aligning captured genes (here on chloroplast CDS and rRNA) useful for phylogenetic inferences.
+Finally, we compute a supermatrix by aligning captured genes (here on chloroplast CDS and rRNA) useful for phylogenetic inferences, by using the `-m alignment` mode.

 ```
 ./orthoskim -m alignment -t chloroplast_CDS -t chloroplast_rRNA -c config_orthoskim